Aspects of Hilbert space fragmentation in the quantum East model: fragmentation, subspace-restricted quantum scars, and effects of density-density interactions: East model with density-density interactions in the infinite- limit

 \section{East model with density-density interactions in the infinite-$V$ limit}

 We will now examine the model given in Eq. \eqref{vmode} in the limit $V\to\infty$.
 The effective Hamiltonian in this limit can be obtained by comparing the energy cost on the two sides of the allowed transitions.
 To find the effective Hamiltonian, we note that the East transitions can be recast involving four consecutive sites, as (i) $1100\leftrightarrow1010$ and (ii) $1101\leftrightarrow1011$.
 Although the original East transitions involve only three consecutive sites, the computation of the energy cost due to the $V$ term demands the consideration of these four-site configurations.
 The energy costs on the two sides of the above transitions are as follows: (i) $V$ (left side) and $0$ (right side), and (ii) $V$ (left side) and $V$ (right side).
 Hence only the second transition (in which the two sides have the same energy cost) is allowed in the limit $V\to\infty$.
 This gives rise to the following Hamiltonian involving four consecutive sites, \bea H~=~\sum_{j}n_{j-1}\left(c_{j}^{\dagger}c_{j+1}+{\rm H.c.}\right)n_{j+2}. \eea Eq. \eqref{infiniteV} describes a correlated-hopping model, where a nearest-neighbor hopping is allowed only when the sites to their left and right are both occupied.
 Following a Jordan-Wigner transformation from spinless fermions to spin-1/2's, the model is described by a spin Hamiltonian of the form \beq H\,=\,\sum_{j} P_{j-1}\left(\sigma_{j}^{x}\sigma_{j+1}^{x}+\sigma_{j}^{y}\sigma_{j+1}^{y}\right)P_{j+2}, \eeq where $P_{j}= (1+\sigma_{j}^{z})/2$ projects on to a state with $\uparrow$ spin on the $j$-th site, and $\sigma_{j}^{x}$, $\sigma_{j}^{y}$, $\sigma_{j}^{z}$ denote the Pauli matrices.
-This model can thus be called the PXXP$+$PYYP model, which is one-half of the folded-XXZ model~\cite{zadnik_2021}.
-Surprisingly, this model is invariant under spatial inversion, unlike the East model with $V=0$.
+This model can thus be called the PXXP$+$PYYP model~\cite{trans1}.
+Since this model only allows the transitions $1101 \leftrightarrow 1011$, it can be considered to be one-half of the folded-XXZ model~\cite{zadnik_2021,trans1} which allows both $1101 \leftrightarrow 1011$ and $0100 \leftrightarrow 0010$.
+Surprisingly, the PXXP$+$PYYP model is invariant under spatial inversion, unlike the East model with $V=0$.
 We will now discuss the fragmentation structure and other features of this model in detail in the next section.